 Profile of Anita Li featured: "The Public Policy Forum has some bold suggestions for how independent, trustworthy news can survive in the digital age."

-In October 2018, Anita co-founded Canadian Journalists of Colour, a rapidly growing network of racialized media-makers in Canada, which now boasts more than 900 members.
+In October 2018, Li co-founded Canadian Journalists of Colour, a rapidly growing network of racialized media-makers in Canada, which now boasts more than 900 members.
 She's also a member of the 2020-21 Online News Association board of directors, among many other industry associations.

-Anita is an expert in audience engagement, audience-pay business models, newsroom diversity, media ethics and journalism innovation; she's spoken on these topics in press interviews and at conferences worldwide.
+Li is an expert in audience engagement, media business models, newsroom diversity, media ethics and journalism innovation; she's spoken on these topics in press interviews and at conferences worldwide.
 Subscribe to her newsletter, The Other Wave, which is all about challenging the status quo in Canadian journalism: https://theotherwave.substack.com/

 Online Journalism Awards Finalist for 2018 Feature, Small Newsroom | Professional